 Some Albertans, deeply troubled by the extremist and separatist policies pursued by the United Conservative Party Government led by Premier Danielle Smith, greeted the announcement Thursday by Mr. Guthrie and Mr. Scott with enthusiasm and relief.

-“A PC Party is exactly what Alberta needs,” wrote Dierdre Mitchell-MacLean on her always thoughtful Women of AB Poli Substack the same day.
+“A PC Party is exactly what Alberta needs,” wrote Deirdre Mitchell-MacLean on her always thoughtful Women of AB Poli Substack the same day.
 “I wouldn’t even try to pretend I’m not ridiculously excited about the potential resurgence of a progressive conservative party in Alberta.”

 A revived PC party, she argued, would have the ability to reach conservative voters in ways the NDP never could.